Key facts

 Want to make a difference to the health and wellbeing of individuals and communities through sport?

-If you are considering a degree in sport development, sport has likely had a positive impact on your life.
-With a Bachelor of Sport Development, you can enter a career that is all about ensuring current and future generations experience the benefits of sport, just like you.
-You will develop sport programs that improve health and social outcomes, and harness sport’s capacity to bring people together in times of need.
-In particular, you’ll learn how sport can be used as a powerful tool to rebuild and re-energise communities that have suffered inequality or social challenges.
+Sport can have a positive impact on people and communities.
+If you want to work in a career that focuses on ensuring current and future generations experience these benefits, the Bachelor of Sport Development is for you.
+You will develop sport programs that improve health and social outcomes, and harness sport's capacity to bring people together in times of need.
+In particular, you will learn how sport can be used as a powerful tool to enhance and re-energise communities.

-The study areas you’ll cover are relevant to the needs of the industry and give you a deep understanding of:
+The study areas you will cover are relevant to the needs of the industry and give you a deep understanding of:

 - contemporary health and community development approaches